mbsimonovic/terraform-aws-service-catalog/core-concepts.md

    integration tests, end-to-end tests, test parallelism, retries, error handling, static analysis, and more.

 1. [The Gruntwork Service Catalog](https://github.com/gruntwork-io/aws-service-catalog/).
-The Gruntwork Service Catalog has thorough automated tests, so you can use it inspiration and examples of how to test your own Service Catalog!
+The Gruntwork Service Catalog has thorough automated tests, so you can use it for inspiration and examples of how to test your own Service Catalog!

 ### Deploying from your Service Catalog